DioCar84/A-Taste-of-Lisbon/README.md

   - ### Wireframes

-    - The full wireframes documentation can be found here [wireframes](./wireframes.md).
+    - All wireframe images can be found at [wireframes](./wireframes.md).
 The wireframes were used as a guide for the layouts of the various pages.
 However, the final project does not always represent an exact replica of the wireframe.
 This can be attributed to various reasons, such as the final design is more visually appealing, lack of knowledge on my part, better alternative layout discovered, etc..

 - ## **Surface**